amunategui/amunategui.github.io/_posts/2014-09-27-Exploring-Your-Data-Set.md

 <BR>
 ![plot of chunk unnamed-chunk-9](../img/posts/correlations/unnamed-chunk-9.png)
 <BR><BR>
-The pairs plot, and in particular the last ``income`` column, tell us a lot about our data set.
-Being never married is the most negatively correlated with income over $50,000/year and hours worked and age are the most postively correlated.<BR>
+The pairs plot, and in particular the last ``Income`` column, tell us a lot about our data set.
+Being never married is the most negatively correlated with income over $50,000/year and ``Hours Worked`` and ``Age`` are the most postively correlated.<BR>
 **Things to keep in mind**<BR>
 <li>If you have a huge number of features in your data set, then be ready for extra computing time,</li>
 <li>and don't bother plotting it via ``pair.panels``, it will end up hanging R.</li>